unlock-protocol/docs/docs/tutorials/smart-contracts/ethers.md

   const wallet = ethers.Wallet.fromMnemonic(
     "seed cube fiction obvious cover riot edge beauty pelican radio useful strong" );

   const signer = wallet.connect(provider);

-  // We will interact with a lock deployed on rinkeby at this address 0xafa8fE6D93174D17D98E7A539A90a2EFBC0c0Fc1 const address = "0xafa8fE6D93174D17D98E7A539A90a2EFBC0c0Fc1";
+  // We will interact with a lock deployed on goerli at this address 0x09A8F16Ed16C28f4774aBF73eCc071cfB423Ac24 const address = "0x09A8F16Ed16C28f4774aBF73eCc071cfB423Ac24";

-  // Let's go purchase the membership for this lock const lock = new ethers.Contract(address, abis.PublicLockV8.abi, signer);
+  // Let's go purchase the membership for this lock const lock = new ethers.Contract(address, abis.PublicLockV11.abi, signer);

   // If the lock was using an ERC20 as currency, we would need to send an approval transaction on the ERC20 contract first...